Trent Refractories is operating in a shrinking market and this poses a significant challenge, but Moss is optimistic about the company’s trajectory.

-Before winning the Engineering and Manufacturing award, Katy Moss began her career finance aged 16 as a management trainee at HSBC Bank.
+Before winning the First Women Engineering and Manufacturing award, Katy Moss began her career finance aged 16 as a management trainee at HSBC Bank.

 At 21 years old, she undertook an accounting course at a night school and obtained a job as a Finance officer at the institution after she qualified.

 Before she knew it she was a lead school business manager responsible for 11 schools, tasked with assisting in procurement and helping schools share best practices.